Kong/kong_ai_gateway-portkey-litellm-benchmark/7. Konnect/konnect.md

 kubectl label secret konnect-pat -n kong "konghq.com/credential=konnect"
 ```

-If you run the following command you should see you PAT:
+If you run the following command you should see your PAT:
 ```
 kubectl get secret konnect-pat -n kong -o jsonpath='{.data.*}' | base64 -d
 ```